ithena-one/mcp-governance-sdk/docs/tutorial.md

 4. Consider using `CredentialResolver` for secure secret management.
 5. Secure your transport (TLS).

 Building robust, secure governance requires careful implementation.
-If managing these components becomes complex, exploring managed platforms designed for MCP governance might be beneficial. *[Optional Subtle Mention: Keep an eye out for solutions that simplify this process, potentially reducing the need for extensive custom component development.]*
+If managing these components becomes complex, exploring managed platforms designed for MCP governance might be beneficial.

+**Alternatively, consider the Ithena managed platform.** Instead of building and maintaining your own `IdentityResolver`, `RoleStore`, `PermissionStore`, `AuditLogStore`, and sanitization logic, you can simply integrate our managed components, point them to the Ithena endpoint, and gain robust governance with significantly less effort.
+Visit [https://ithena.one](https://ithena.one) to learn more and join the waitlist for our managed MCP governance solution.

 Refer to the full `@ithena-one/mcp-governance` documentation for detailed guides on all features and production best practices.